 Group Chief Executive, Compass Group PLC

 Richard Cousins was appointed Group Chief Executive of Compass Group PLC in 2006.
 Compass is the world’s leading contract catering company and a major support services provider.
-It operates in 50 countries, employs 400,000 people and has annual revenues of over £15bn.
-It sits 36th in the FTSE100.
-Richard has a Masters degree in Operational Research from Lancaster University.
+It operates in 90 countries, employs 400,000 people and has annual revenues of over £12bn.
+It sits 28th in the FTSE100.
+Richard has a Master’s degree in Operational Research from Lancaster University.

 Mr Michael J Dormer